sigma-epsilon/sigmaepsilon.mesh/docs/source/api/api_db.rst

 Data Model of a Mesh
 ====================

-Every mesh is stored in a :class:`~polymesh.PolyData` instance, which is a subclass of :class:`~linkeddeepdict.LinkedDeepDict`, therefore essentially being a nest of dictionaries.
+Every mesh is stored in a :class:`~sigmaepsilon.mesh.PolyData` instance, which is a subclass of :class:`~linkeddeepdict.LinkedDeepDict`, therefore essentially being a nest of dictionaries.
 Every container in the nest can hold onto points and cells, data attached to either the points or the cells, or other similar containers.
 To store data, every container